-- NON-CONTRACTIBLE: Not applicable - DIRECT SERVICES TRANSITIONAL: None.

-- Equipment funds are distributed based on workload formulas for the replacement equipment funds are a direct pass through to the Tribes. - Equipment funds for Tribally built facilities with non-IHS funds are distributed based on a formula that identifies need based on a percent of the total non-IHS funded construction cost and the total request compared to the total amount available for distribution. - Filing medical device failure reports with FDA and manufacturer (programmatically funded under the FSA) - Obtaining information on FDA medical device alerts and manufacturers recall notices and disseminating appropriate materials (programmatically funded under the FSA).
+- NON-CONTRACTIBLE: Not applicable - DIRECT SERVICES TRANSITIONAL: None. - AREA SHARE: - Equipment funds are distributed based on workload formulas for the replacement equipment funds are a direct pass through to the Tribes. - Equipment funds for Tribally built facilities with non-IHS funds are distributed based on a formula that identifies need based on a percent of the total non-IHS funded construction cost and the total request compared to the total amount available for distribution. - Filing medical device failure reports with FDA and manufacturer (programmatically funded under the FSA) - Obtaining information on FDA medical device alerts and manufacturers recall notices and disseminating appropriate materials (programmatically funded under the FSA).

-CONTACT: Robert Allard, Branch Manager, Clinical Engineering Services, (218) 444-0188 Email: robert.allard@ihs.gov
+CONTACT: Todd Scofield, P.E., Director, Division of Facilities Management, (218) 444-0531 Email: todd.scofield@ihs.gov